django/deps/accepted/0014-background-workers.rst

 .. code:: python

     from datetime import datetime
     from typing import Any, Callable

     from django.tasks import TaskResult, ResultStatus, Task

     class MyBackendTaskResult(TaskResult):
         task: Task
         """The task for which this is a result"""

         id: str
         """A unique identifier for the task result"""

         status: ResultStatus
         """The status of the running task"""

-      args: list
+        args: tuple[Any, ...]
         """The arguments to pass to the task function"""

-      kwargs: dict
+        kwargs: dict[str, Any]
         """The keyword arguments to pass to the task function"""

         backend: str
         """The name of the backend the task will run on"""

         result: Any
         """The return value from the task"""

         def refresh(self) -> None:
             """
             Reload the cached task data from the task store
             """
             ...

 A ``TaskResult`` will cache its values, relying on the user calling ``refresh`` to reload the values from the task store.
-An ``async`` version of ``refresh`` is automatically provided by ``TaskResult`` using ``asgiref.sync_to_async``.
+An asynchronous version of ``refresh`` is automatically provided by ``TaskResult`` using ``asgiref.sync_to_async``.

 A ``TaskResult``'s ``status`` must be one of the following values (as defined by an ``enum``):